bipul-hossein/bipul-hossein/README.md

 ##### Web Devoloper

 # 💫 About Me:
-Hello, I’m Bipul.
-My core skill is based on javaScript<br>and I love to do most of the things with javaScript.I am Skilled At MERN Stack.
-I have a strong passion<br>for learning & implementing new web technologies and standards.
-I’m currently studying software engineering at Yunnan University, China.
+Hello, I'm Bipul.
+My core skills are based on JavaScript and I prefer to do most of the work with JavaScript.
+I am skilled in MERN stack.
+I am familiar with using project management tools like GitHub, Firebase and Figma.
+Apart from these my personal interests include learning new things, being social and more and taking initiatives.
+I am currently looking forward to working on the backend.
 # Here is some projects_
 ### [Mongodb-CRUD Example](https://github.com/bipul-hossein/Mongodb-CRUD/blob/main/README.md)